animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 The Sun exerts a gravitational acceleration on the human only once, and the Earth's gravity accounts for it.
 However, the Sun also exerts a gravitational acceleration on the Earth, inducing the angular trajectory.
 That extra sun-directed acceleration is not accounted for, and so the human's weight is affected by the relative direction of that acceleration.

-That acceleration is the Sun's gravitational acceleration but minus the Earth's resistance due to its inertial momentum in teh tangent direction.
+That acceleration is the Sun's gravitational acceleration but minus the Earth's resistance due to its inertial momentum in the orbit's tangent direction.
 That's an imperceptibly small, but physically real, amount.

 #